 Hidden cost #1: the "Facebook keeps breaking things" tax

 Facebook changes their site DOM about 4–6 times per year.
 Sometimes it's a small class name change, sometimes it's a complete redesign of the group post creation form.
 Every change breaks every Selenium bot that relies on existing XPath or CSS selectors.
-When it happens:
+When it happens to a DIY bot:

 - You notice a day or two late — after the bot has already failed silently for 48 hours.